ShaunFChen/Applied_bioinfo_nbgrader/README.md

 ## How to run
-Run the following command as `root`. `cd` to this folder.
+Run the following command as `root`. `git clone` and `cd` to this folder.
 By default we will create a course named `abcb2020` with an single instructor named `instructor-abcb2020`.

 ### Step 0a: create an instructor account